watson-intu/self-docs/faqs/misc/misc.md

 * What are different groups in the gateway?
 How are these used?
 (Are these "children"?)
   * An organization should have multiple groups if you want each device in the different groups to use different service credentials, perhaps they will use a different Conversation Workspace.
 An example might be a Hotel Organization and each group has a different function within the hotel, perhaps one group is for the Front Lobby Concierge and another group is for In-Room queries.

-* How would we setup the terminal to run in the cloud?
-As a user using the avatar should not have to launch the Intu terminal to run the avatar, it should be seamless.
-  * Sample answer

 * Is it possible to chain agents together?
-  * Sample answer
+  * Agents communicate through the blackboard only by design.
+All objects on the blackboard are derived from the IThing class.

 * How do you setup Intu to have multiple users?
   * Once you create an organization, you can invite other users to join the group.
 In the Gateway, navigate to the Manager -> Groups tab and you can add a user from there.

 * Do you need one version of Intu on your machine for one instance of the avatar?
-  * Sample answer

-* Where does Intu install to?
-  * Sample answer

-* What does Intu install?
-A client console application?
-  * Sample answer
+  * The avatar doesn't need the Intu instance to run on the local machine.
+It connects using a web socket.

 * Can we change the installation path?
-  * Sample answer
+  * Not currently.

 * Does Intu install any extra files that do not reside in the installation location?
-  * Sample answer
+  * On windows we install everything into the **C:/Users/<user name>/AppData/LocalLow/IBM/**

-* What does GetStatticRTTI() return?
+* What does GetStaticRTTI() return?
 Do we have some API docs?
-  * Sample answer
+  * We implemented our own RTTI (Run time type information) rather than using the more expensive compiler based option.
+The GetStatisRTTI() function is invoked by a virtual function called GetRTTI() found in each class.
+This returns the RTTI object that defines the type, including the name of the class and it's base type.

 [Back to the index](../../README.md)